vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

 11. If you plan to use regular, non-administrator kubeconfig files for cluster access, proceed with generating the kubeconfig and creating the role based access control.
 For more information, see [Configure RBAC](#configure-rbac).

-# **Configure RBAC**
+## Configure RBAC

 To give users access to a management or a workload cluster, you generate a kubeconfig file and then share the file with those users.
 If you provide them with the administrator kubeconfig for the cluster, they have full access to the cluster and do not need to be authenticated.
 However, if you provide users with the regular kubeconfig, they must have a user account in your OIDC or LDAP identity provider and you must configure RBAC on the cluster to grant access permissions to the designated user.

-For more information on how to configure role-based access control (RBAC) in Tanzu Kubernetes Grid, see [Configure RBAC](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-rbac.html#rbac-mgmt) section in VMware Documentation.
+For more information on how to configure role-based access control (RBAC) in Tanzu Kubernetes Grid, see [Configure RBAC](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-rbac.html#rbac-mgmt).

-## **Generate and Test a Non-Administrator kubeconfig File for the Tanzu Clusters**
+### Generate and Test a Non-Administrator kubeconfig File for the Tanzu Clusters

 This procedure allows you to test the login step of the authentication process if a browser is present on the machine on which you are running tanzu and kubectl commands.
 If the machine does not have a browser, see [Authenticate Users on a Machine Without a Browser](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-iam-configure-id-mgmt.html#no-browser).